 Information for indigenous communities

-An information note summarizing the key COVID-19-related government instructions and measures is being produced and translated for the Aboriginal communities.
+An information note summarizing the key COVID-19-related government instructions and measures is being produced for the Aboriginal communities.

 The government is ensuring that the communities receive and share the information that is being transmitted to the population:

 - A crisis unit has been set up to support the intervention of Indigenous authorities, which includes the participation of the governments of Québec and Canada as well as a number of Indigenous organizations.